 - Walk-in / telephone appointments available during business hours (at the main office in Bonnyville);

-- Client support workers travel to meet clients at one of our satellite offices and/or where possible in clients’ home community;
+- Client Advocates travel to meet clients at one of our satellite offices and/or where possible in clients’ home community;

-- Client support workers are able to offer emotional support, information, resources, referrals; where appropriate accompaniment to medical and legal related services.
+- Client Advocates are able to offer emotional support, information, resources, referrals; where appropriate accompaniment to medical and legal related services.

 This program also supports individuals who are waiting to receive counselling services.

-Our crisis support services are available from Monday – Thursday 8:30am-4:00PM.
+Our client support services are available from Monday – Friday 8:30am-4:00PM.